-This project regarding critical care admissions, which started in February 2015, is funded by the NIHR's Health Services and Delivery Research programme.
-The research focuses on the process of referral and admission decisions for intensive care and the factors that influence these decisions.
+This project regarding critical care admissions started in February 2015 and completed in April 2018.
+It was funded by the NIHR's Health Services and Delivery Research programme.
+The research focused on the process of referral and admission decisions for intensive care and the factors that influence these decisions.
 Intensive care unit (ICU) admission offers potentially life-saving treatments, but is associated with burdens of distressing and invasive interventions.

 Patients not admitted to ICUs are more likely to die and timely admission to the ICU has better outcomes.
 ICU mortality is around 30 per cent and, for those who survive ICU hospital mortality, is over 10 per cent.
 ICU survivors often need ongoing medical care for many years.
 Predicting who will benefit from ICU treatment, and who to admit, presents a difficult clinical and ethical challenge.

 There are currently no national guidelines on criteria or processes for making these decisions.
 The limited empirical evidence suggests that:

 - There is marked variability in decision-making among clinicians

 - Non-medical factors such as age and resources influence decision-making

 - Clinicians demonstrate a prognostic pessimism that does not correlate with objective data